Alexander0013/S-P-500-Prediction/README.md

 ### data

-* Source
+* Source : Yahoo Finance
-* Input format
+* Input format : CSV
 * Any preprocessing?
   * Handle missing data
   * Scale value

 ### code

 * Which method do you use?
+LSTM
 * What is a null model for comparison?
 * How do your perform evaluation? ie. Cross-validation, or extra separated data